There are 26 panels each with multiple scenes united by a continuous landscape and sky.

 In fact, what we call California was a vast land whose natural bounty lent itself to the management techniques of its human inhabitants, giving rise to a large native population of about 300,000.
 California was possibly the most densely populated region north of Mexico in the years before Columbus arrived in the Western Hemisphere.

-SECTION TWO represents our region as it changed drastically during the 1800s with colonization by Spain, then Mexico, and mass immigration after it became part of the United States.
+These panels represent our region as it changed drastically during the 1800s with colonization by Spain, then Mexico, and mass immigration after it became part of the United States.

-SECTION THREE begins with administration, as California became a state and Ukiah became the county seat.
+It begins with administration, as California became a state and Ukiah became the county seat.
 The blood-stained documents below our beautiful courthouse show political achievements and betrayals.

 Between 1850 and 1910, Mendocino County and the Ukiah Valley saw the growth of government in the administration panel, the expansion of transportation, burgeoning agriculture and a massive timber industry based on the majestic redwood.
-The extra fifth panel, at the right, represents education in its many forms.
+The extra fifth panel at the right represents education in its many forms.

 The Conference Center entrance splits the wall and mural in half.
 I used this division of the panels to also unite them by flanking the entrance with two pillars of society: education and labor.